BUSRACERCER/Spring-Mvc-JPA-Product-Control-App/README.md

 # Spring-Mvc-Product-Control-App
 <p>
-After a consumer or a normal user loses the administrative control user login, it provides a dynamic service such as adding users and notes, deleting and updating their notes, and provides a dynamic service.
+It allows a business to interact with all relevant users by adding, deleting and updating users under administrator control.
+It is an application that enables the personnel to use the ability to upload, delete and list product information, product images, and product information as a dynamic service.

 JAVA, SPRING BOOT, THYMELEAF,HTML 5,CSS,MYSQL technologies are used in the application.
 </p>